 To extend the scope of these surveys, the then Department of Immigration and Citizenship, on the advice of the Australian Multicultural Council, provided funding for surveys in five local areas, one each in Brisbane (Logan) and Perth (Mirrabooka), and in three regional centres (Murray Bridge, Shepparton and the Atherton Tablelands).
 A minimum of 500 interviews were conducted in each of the five local areas.

 The purpose of the 2013 local area surveys was to provide an enhanced evidence base to support the development and delivery of government programs, and to help inform the advice that the Australian Multicultural Council provides to government on issues of social cohesion.
 In addition to the five local surveys, the Scanlon Foundation provided funding to survey recent immigrant arrivals resident in mainland capital cities.

-As a result of the surveys, two reports were published: Mapping Social Cohesion, The Scanlon Foundation Surveys 2013: Local Areas and 2013: Recent Arrivals.
-The reports were launched in Parliament House, Canberra, and were widely reported in the Australian media.
+As a result of the surveys, two reports were published by the Scanlon Foundation: Mapping Social Cohesion Local Areas Report 2013 and Mapping Social Cohesion Recent Arrivals Report 2013.
+The reports were launched in Parliament House Canberra and were widely reported in the Australian media.

 Professor Andrew Markus

 Date of Award